AyresMonteiro/ChatApp/README.md

-This a simple React Chat App that uses socket.io at the backend.
+This a simple React Chat App that uses socket.io to send messages.

 ## How to run